 2020 NASFiC Bids

-Should a non-North American site be selected for the 2020 Worldcon, the members of the 2019 NASFiC (not the 2019 Worldcon) will vote to select a site for the 2020 NASFiC.
+As a non-North American site has been selected for the 2020 Worldcon, the members of the 2019 NASFiC (not the 2019 Worldcon) will vote to select a site for the 2020 NASFiC.
+Bids that appear on the site selection ballot are listed below.
+Note that if “None of the Above” wins the election, there will be no 2020 NASFiC, and advance supporting membership (voting) fees collected in the election will be returned to the voters.